Working Together for a Housed and Healthy Brevard.

 Leadership

 The Brevard CoC Advisory Council determines the policy direction of the CoC and ensures it fulfills its responsibilities, including oversight of CoC committees and the Lead Agency.
-The CoC Advisory council is guided by the Governance Charter.
-The Advisory Council meets on a quarterly basis.
+The CoC Advisory Council is guided by the Governance Charter and meets bi-monthly.

 To stay informed, subscribe to receive CoC updates via email.